Top Line Fence

 Known for its natural beauty and resistance to rot and insect infestation, cedar is a popular choice for wood fences.
 Cedar has natural oils that act as preservatives, providing protection against decay and moisture damage.
 It is relatively lightweight, making it easier to work with during installation.

-Cedar wood also possesses natural tannins that enhance its durability.
+Cedar also possesses natural tannins that enhance its durability.
 While it may require regular maintenance, such as staining and sealing, a well-maintained cedar fence can last for many years, providing a timeless and elegant appearance to any property.

 Redwood

 Redwood is another excellent option for a long-lasting and visually appealing fence.
-Like cedar, redwood contains natural oils and tannins that make it insect-resistant and rot-resistant.
-It has a distinct reddish hue that adds warmth and character to your fence project.
+Like cedar, redwood contains natural oils and tannins that make it resistant to decay, insects, and rot.
+It has a distinct reddish hue that adds warmth and character to your outdoor space.
+Redwood is durable and performs well even in harsh weather conditions.
+Regular maintenance, such as applying a protective sealant, can further extend its lifespan, allowing you to enjoy the beauty of a redwood fence for decades.

 Pressure-Treated Pine